rosskevin/ifvisible/README.md

 - publishes UMD and ES bundles (will publish ESM as that comes to pass as well)
 - is fully updated and maintained

+NOTE: this fork was `detached` for the sole purpose of making new pull requests point to this repo instead of the original unmaintained parent.

 ## License

 MIT.